Police: Wanted carjacking suspect injured car’s owner, hit multiple vehicles in Boston

 BOSTON (WHDH) - Boston police are searching for a carjacking suspect accused of injuring the car’s owner and hitting multiple vehicles in the South End on Monday night.

-Officers responding to a reported unarmed carjacking in the area of 333 Massachusetts Ave. learned that the victim had been putting something in the trunk of his car when a man jumped in, locked the doors and began to drive away, Boston police said.
+Officers responding to a report of an unarmed carjacking in the area of 333 Massachusetts Ave. learned that the victim had been putting something in the trunk of his car when a man jumped in, locked the doors and began to drive away, Boston police said.

 The victim allegedly jumped onto the hood of the car in an attempt to stop the suspect.

+“It was just like a big thud.
+Just something like a ton of bricks falling off the roof,” Ben Davis, who lives near the crash scene said.”

-The carjacker then hit several parked cars in the area of 174 St. Bolton St. before fleeing on foot down a public alley, according to police.
+The carjacker then hit several parked cars in the area of 174 St. Botolph St. before fleeing on foot down a public alley toward Mass.
+Ave.
+Station, according to police.

+“It was like in another car’s trunk.
+It was a pretty hard hit,” Davis said.

 The car has been towed from the scene for police processing.

-The victim suffered facial injuries and was transported to Brigham and Women’s Hospital, where he is expected to be OK.
+The victim suffered facial injuries and was transported to Brigham and Women’s Hospital.
+He is expected to be OK.

 No additional information has been released.